 Semester by Semester

-In the second semester, you have 17 credits from required courses at our department, including the last required courses from Practical Language.
+In the fourth semester, you have 8 credits from required courses at our department.
 You can continue taking compulsory-optional courses, including either AJPV_ASWR Academic Skills: Writing or AJPV_WRIB Expository Writing.
-You must sign up for the Master's Thesis Project course (and discuss your ideas immediately with a supervisor), no matter where you are writing your thesis.
+You must sign up for the Bachelor Thesis Project course (and discuss your ideas immediately with a supervisor), no matter where you are writing your thesis.

-In the third semester, you have 19 credits from required courses at our department.
+In the fifth semester, you have 10 credits from required courses at our department.
 You can continue taking compulsory-optional courses.
 You must sign up for the Bachelor Thesis course, no matter where you are writing your thesis.

-In the fourth semester, you only have 10 credits from required courses at our department.
+In the sixth semester, you only have 2 credits from required courses at our department.
 None of your courses last more than 6 weeks (as you need all of your credits by 20 April in order to be eligible for the state exams).
-You must sign up for the Master's Thesis Completion course, no matter where you are writing your thesis.
+You must sign up for the Bachelor Thesis Completion course, no matter where you are writing your thesis.

-Then you need only complete the state exams and defend your thesis and you will have your master's diploma.
+Then you need only complete the state exams and defend your thesis and you will have your bachelor's diploma.